scottx611x/CSCI-S-40/Homework/Homework4.md

 - IMAP allows for the sync of email across many devices since it allows email to reside on remote servers.

 **d).
 What is SMTP relaying and why is it not a good idea?
 How can it be used maliciously?**
 - STMP relaying allows for email to be transmitted around the internet to other MTAs in a chain like fashion until a message is delivered.
-This is a bad idea because email/SMTP is inherently unreliable
+This is a bad idea because email/SMTP is inherently unreliable.
+There is no guarantee that said mail will be delivered between each "hop" (modern solutions do fancy things like retries and delivery receipts), but one can imagine that in a basic diagram the more MTA's "hands" that get on a message, the more room for failure of delivery.

 #### 3.)